4glio/sasapps.io/content/pages/recruit-ts-dev.md

 Please contact recruitment@4gl.io with the subject "I AM UK BASED" and the following info:

  - Your hourly rate, in GBP
- - A copy of your CV
+ - A link to your CV
- - Link to your github (or equivalent) and linkedin profile
+ - Links to your github (or equivalent) and linkedin profile (or equivalent)